deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-Maximum number of threads that deepflow-agent is allowed to launch.
+The maximum number of threads deepflow-agent is allowed to create.
+- When the number of threads exceeds this limit, an exception alert will be triggered.
+- When the number of threads exceeds twice this limit value, a deepflow-agent restart will be triggered.

 ### Process Limit {#global.alerts.process_threshold}